Peter Marino: 170 East End Avenue, New York City (2007)

 In 2007, Marino's first luxury condominium high rise project opened at 170 East End Avenue in New York City.
 The building has an expansive marble lobby, leading out to a garden and waterfall in the back.

-Bootheshop, Seoul (2014)
+Boontheshop, Seoul (2014)

 In October 2014, Marino designed the flagship store in Seoul, Korea's Cheongdam-dong neighborhood for Boontheshop, a retail brand owned by Shinsegae, a South Korean luxury product specialist.
 The 55,000 square foot project consists of two angular buildings clad in white marble, connected by glass bridges.
 It was Marino's first multi-brand store since the Barney's project.

 Louis Vuitton, Rodeo Drive, Los Angeles (2015)

 In January 2015, Marino completed the flagship Louis Vuitton shop on Rodeo Drive, in Beverly Hills, California.
 The design included a three-layer facade consisting of louver-like stainless steel ribbons over glass over squares of white fabric, which LA Times' fashion reporter Adam Tschorn described as being designed to create an indoor/outdoor feeling.